owncloud/ocis/docs/extensions/storage/apps.md

 The app registry is the single point where all apps register itself and their supported mime types.

-### Mime type configuration / allow list
+### Mime type configuration / creation allow list

-Administrators need to add supported mime types to the mime type configuration, which works like an allow list.
-Only mime types on this list will be offered by the app registry even if app providers register additional mime types.
+The apps will register their supported mime types automatically, so that users can open supported files with them.

+Administrators can set default applications on a per mimetype basis and also allow the creation of new files for certain mime types.
+This per mime type configuration also features a description, file extension option and an icon.

-In order to modify the mime type config you need to set STORAGE_APP_REGISTRY_MIMETYPES_JSON=.../mimetypes.json to a valid JSON file with a content like this:
+In order to modify the mime type config you need to set `STORAGE_APP_REGISTRY_MIMETYPES_JSON=.../mimetypes.json` to a valid JSON file with a content like this:

 ```json
 [